gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements:

-   * "Sequence Number Synchronization Method" defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with default value 1 ("Best effort");

    * "Key Update Check Interval" defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with default value 3600;

    * "Expiration Delta" defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with default value 0.